chadbaldwin/chadbaldwin.github.io/books.md

 ## Todo List:

 * [*T-SQL Querying* by Itzik Ben-Gan, Adam Machanic, Dejan Sarka, Kevin Farlee](https://amzn.to/39BLMzk)
+  * From what I can tell, it's basically an extended version of T-SQL Fundamentals, which was already an incredible book.
+Can't wait to get to this one.
 * [*T-SQL Window Functions: For data analysis and beyond* by Itzik Ben-Gan](https://amzn.to/3sxF7yv)
   * I read the first edition of this book, but since then, it is 100 pages longer, and has an extra chapter, so would be good to re-read this to fill the gaps from the previous edition
 * [*Algorithms to Live By: The Computer Science of Human Decisions* by Brian Christian, Tom Griffiths](https://amzn.to/3ijrSgk)